quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 permits protocol debugging without the risk of logging potentially sensitive data.
 The data field, if logged, is not required to contain the contents of a full entity and can be truncated, see {{truncated-values}}.
-The length fields, if logged, should indicate the length of the the full entity, even if the data field is omitted or truncated.
+The length fields, if logged, should indicate the length of the full entity, even if the data field is omitted or truncated.

 Protocol entities containing an on-the-wire length field (for example a packet